 OACETT provides a study outline for the Professional Practice Exam (PPE) and both it and the study manual have sample questions.
-We also provide detailed technology report guidelines and samples for our C.E.T. track members.
+We have two optional seminars to help members prepare for the PPE (one of which is online).
+We also provide detailed technology report guidelines, an optional seminar and samples for our C.E.T. track members.